CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_file.md

 The **File** entity is the outer most record in the Files endpoint.
 Within the **File** record are the fields for the **File** (file metadata), as well as the record of all **Subject**, **ResearchSubject**, and **Specimen** records associated with that **File**.
 Each of the entities previously mentioned has fields associated with those entities.

+You can download this JSON directly on our [Github page.](https://raw.githubusercontent.com/CancerDataAggregator/readthedocs/main/docs/Schema/schema_file.md)

 Use the "+" and "-" icons to expand and collapse sections of the schema.

 <div class="container">